-Amendments to PAS 21, The Effects of Changes in Foreign Exchange Rates - Lack of Exchangeability - The amendments clarify when a currency is considered exchangeable into another currency and how an entity determines the exchange rate for currencies that lack exchangeability.
+• Amendments to PAS 21, The Effects of Changes in Foreign Exchange Rates - Lack of Exchangeability - The amendments clarify when a currency is considered exchangeable into another currency and how an entity determines the exchange rate for currencies that lack exchangeability.
 The amendments also introduce new disclosure requirements to help users of financial statements assess the impact when a currency is not exchangeable.
 An entity does not apply the amendments retrospectively.
 Instead, an entity recognizes any effect of initially applying the amendments as an adjustment to the opening balance of retained earnings when the entity reports foreign currency transactions.
 When an entity uses a presentation currency other than its functional currency, it recognizes the cumulative amount of translation differences in equity.
 Earlier application is permitted.

-- Amendments to PFRS 9, Financial Instruments, and PFRS 7 Classification and Measurement of Financial Assets The amendments clarify that a financial liability is derecognized when the related obligation is discharged, cancelled, expires or otherwise qualifies for derecognition (e.g. settlement date), and introduces a policy option to derecognize financial liabilities settled through an electronic payment system before settlement date if the required conditions are met.
-The amendments also clarify the assessment of contractual cash flow characteristics of financial assets, the treatment of non-recourse loans and contractually linked instruments, as well as require additional disclosure requirements for financial assets and liabilities with contingent features and equity instruments classified at FVOCI.
-Earlier application is permitted. - Annual Improvements to PFRS Accounting Standards Accounting Standards Volume 11: - O Amendments to PFRS 7 The amendments update and remove some obsolete references related to the gain or loss on derecognition on financial assets of an entity that has a continuing involvement and to the disclosure requirements on deferred differences between fair value and transaction price.
+- Amendments to PFRS 9, Financial Instruments, and PFRS 7, Financial Instruments: Disclosures Classification and Measurement of Financial Assets - The amendments clarify that a financial liability is derecognized when the related obligation is discharged, cancelled, expires or otherwise qualifies for derecognition (e.g. settlement date), and introduces a policy option to derecognize financial liabilities settled through an electronic payment system before settlement date if the required conditions are met.
+The amendments also clarify the assessment of contractual cash flow characteristics of financial assets, the treatment of non-recourse loans and contractually linked instruments, as well as require additional disclosure requirements for financial assets and liabilities with contingent features and equity instruments classified at fair value through other comprehensive income (FVOCI).
+Earlier application is permitted. - Annual Improvements to PFRS Accounting Standards Volume 11: - Amendments to PFRS 7, Financial Instruments: Disclosures The amendments update and remove some obsolete references related to the gain or loss on derecognition on financial assets of an entity that has a continuing involvement and to the disclosure requirements on deferred differences between fair value and transaction price.
 The amendments also clarify that the illustrative guidance does not necessarily illustrate all the requirements for credit risk disclosure.
-Earlier application is permitted. - Amendments to PAS 7 Cost Method The amendments replace the term 'cost method' with 'at cost' following the deletion of the definition of 'cost method'.
+Earlier application is permitted. - Amendments to PFRS 10, Consolidated Financial Statements Determination of a 'de facto agent' - The amendments remove inconsistencies by clarifying that an entity must use judgment to determine whether other parties are acting as de facto agents.
+Earlier application is permitted. - Amendments to PAS 7, Statement of Cash Flows Cost Method The amendments replace the term 'cost method' with 'at cost' following the deletion of the definition of 'cost method'.
 Earlier application is permitted.